Run your project

 You should imply the measures that you have decided upon to protect the privacy of your research subjects.
-These measures are stated in the Privacy review or – and if applicable: the Data Protection Impact Assessment (DPIA) – that you created in collaboration with the faculty of Geosciences privacy manager.
-In detailing your project, you may decide to deviate from the privacy review.
+These measures are stated in the privacy scan or – and if applicable: the Data Protection Impact Assessment (DPIA) – that you created in collaboration with the faculty of Geosciences privacy manager.
+In detailing your project, you may decide to deviate from the privacy scan.
 For example by collecting more data, including more participants, or using other tools.
-If so, you should update your Privacy review.
+If so, you should update your privacy scan.
 You are invited to consult the faculty of Geosciences privacy manager for advice.
-Note that the privacy review is a ‘living document’, in that it should represent reality.
+Note that the privacy scan is a ‘living document’, in that it should represent reality.
 If a DPIA was created and you deviated fundamentally from what you envisioned when the DPIA was created, please contact the faculty of Geosciences privacy officer: it may be required (by law!) to get advice from Utrecht University's Data Protection Officers.

-Note that data collection of personal data can only be started after a privacy review or (if relevant: a DPIA) has been approved.
+Note that data collection of personal data can only be started after a privacy scan or (if relevant: a DPIA) has been approved.

 If you amend your research proposal after having received approval from the Science-Geo Ethics Review Board, and the amendments have consequences for the ethical aspects of your research, then you are required to inform the Ethics Review Board.
 The Ethics Review Board is authorised to issue a new evaluation on your amended proposal.